nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

     sudo apt-get install python-m2crypto

 This will installs the Python PIP and Python-m2crypt packages along with its other dependencies, the m2crypt package makes the encryption more faster.
 Once you asked for confirmation, press **Y** key to continue the installing the required package along with other dependencies.

+## Installing Shadowsocks on Ubuntu 16.04

+Once the dependent packages are installed, issue the following ‘pip’ command in your command line terminal to install shadowsocks.

+    sudo pip install shadowsocks

+This will installs the latest available package.

+## Configuring Shadowsocks on Ubuntu 16.04

+Now before we start shahdowsocks on our server, let’s create a new file and put the following configuration contents in it that contains your hostname or server IP (IPv4/IPv6) , server port number, local port number, a password used to encrypt transfer, connection timeout and and encryption method like “aes-256-cfb”, “bf-cfb”, “des-cfb” or “rc4”, etc. the default encryption method used is table, which is not secure so we will be using 'aes-256-cfb' which is recommended.

+So, run the below command to open a new file using your command line editor and put the following configuration parameters in it.

+    sudo vim /etc/shadowsocks.json